Duplicate content is a major cause for concern for site owners.

 Duplichecker is a plagiarism checker tool that can find instances of duplicate content.

-It scans the internet for the same sentences, phrases, or paragraphs you’ve got on your website, and points you to external URLs that have the same content.
+It scans the internet for the same sentences, phrases, or paragraphs on your website and points you to external URLs with the same content.

 Here’s an example of duplicate content copied from our guide to Private Blog Networks:

 How Good is Duplichecker?